shaposhnikoff/OpenGD77/docs/OpenGD77_User_Guide.md

 If the caller information e.g. from TA is longer than 16 characters and won't fit on the middle line, the display will be split onto both lines and is equivalent to the "2 Lines" option.

 The default is 1 Line.

+### Battery units

+Controls whether the battery is show as a percentage or as voltage.
+Options are
+%  Shows the battery percentage e.g. 0 to 100%
+V  Shows the battery voltage e.g. 8.1V

 <div style="page-break-after: always; break-after: page;"></div>